This article holds frequently asked questions (FAQ) about Torizon and TorizonCore.

 Refer to the Software page on our developer center.

-Torizon is focused on providing an experience to our customers they are used to and developing integration with IDE’s we all know and love.
-We’ve started with Visual Studio and Visual Studio Code and will be working on expanding support to all of the most popular use-cases.
+Torizon is focused on providing an experience to our customers they are used to and developing integration with IDEs we all know and love.
+We’ve started with the Visual Studio Extension For Torizon and the Visual Studio Code Extension for Torizon and will be working on expanding support to all of the most popular use-cases.
 Please let us know your development workflow!

-Containers allow you to focus on just building your application as quickly and efficiently as possible by utilizing 3rd party pre-built containers and not having to worry about incompatibilities with libraries on dependencies.
+Containers allow you to focus on just building your application as quickly and efficiently as possible by utilizing 3rd party pre-built containers and not having to worry about incompatibilities with libraries or dependencies.